jssql1234/docs-sqlacc/docs/usage/myinvois/einvoice.md

 ### Purchase Returned

 :::info[NOTE]
-This document generate MyInvois Self-Billed Credit Note which is issued by you to correct errors, apply discounts, or account for returns in a previously issued Self-Billed E-Invoice with the purpose of reducing the value of the original Self-Billed E-Invoice.
-This is used in situations where the reduction of the original Self-Billed E-Invoice does not involve return of monies to the you
+This document generates a MyInvois Self-Billed Credit Note which is issued by you to correct errors, apply discounts, or account for returns in a previously issued Self-Billed E-Invoice with the purpose of reducing the value of the original Self-Billed E-Invoice.
+This is used in situations where the reduction of the original Self-Billed E-Invoice does not involve the return of monies to the you
 :::

 When creating a purchase returned, you have the option to reference validated Self-Billed E-Invoices.
 There are three methods to do this: